 Add a Water Feature

 If you’re looking for a bigger project with some added appeal, consider adding a water feature in your garden.
 This does not have to be in the form of a huge, expensive fountain.
 Even a birdbath, a small but exciting feature, can change everything!
-If you want something larger and more dramatic, make sure you get the necessary information before you begin.
+If you want fire and water fountains outdoor excitement in your garden, something larger and more dramatic might do the trick.
+Make sure you get the necessary information before you begin.
 Here are a few things you will need to start creating your water feature.

-• A patch of land: Creating a water feature needs a slightly larger garden than a tiny city balcony.
+Water Feature: Creating a water feature needs a slightly larger garden than a tiny city balcony.
 You will need a patch of grassland on which to build your feature.
+Try adding something small to start or go big with a pond if you have the space.
+If you can’t take care of it yourself, there are pond management specialists that can take care of installation and maintenance.

-• Expert advice.
-Before you begin, to ensure the safety and longevity of your water feature, seek the advice of an expert gardener or landscaper.
+Get Expert Advice: Before you begin, to ensure the safety and longevity of your water feature, seek the advice of an expert gardener or landscaper.

 Attract Wildlife